Machine Learning Enabled Scalable Performance Prediction of Scientific Codes: Case Study: SN (Discrete Ordinates) Application Proxy (SNAP)

 \subsection{Runtime Predictions}

 We validate the actual runtimes with that of the predicted runtimes using PPT~\cite{ppt} toolkit.
 The inputs to the PPT-AMMP stylized application model of SNAP are tow fold: software and hardware parameters.
 The software input parameters are predicted basic block counts, predicted reuse profiles and the task graphlets, whereas the hardware parameters are instruction level pipeline latencies and the corresponding throughput of a target architecture (in our case, \texttt{Intel Xeon E5-2695} processor with a clock speed of $2.1$ GHz).
+The simulated processor uses the following parameters: $L_1$ data cache latency of $4$ cycles, $L_2$, $L_3$ and RAM latencies of $12$, $43$ and $65$ cycles respectively.
+The associativity of the three caches are $8$, $8$ nd $20$ respectively, while the cache line sizes for all the three caches are $64$.
+The maximum number of threads $36$, while the physical cores are $18$, however, our application uses single thread as the application relies on sequential execution.

 Table~\ref{tab:snap_times_compare} compares the actual runtimes of SNAP with that of the predicted runtimes for four different input sizes.
 The results indicate that our predictions are accurate irrespective of the convergence of SNAP.
 However, the runtimes are over-predicted, this is due the fact that the predictions rely on the pipeline latencies and throughput of target architecture pipelines.
 Accurate micro bench-marking to measure the instruction latencies is crucial and is out of the scope of this paper.
-Finally, we summarize that the proposed model with multi-variate predictions is accurate and efficient in predicting the performance an application like SNAP.
+Finally, we summarize that the proposed model with multi-variate predictions is accurate and efficient in predicting the performance of an application like SNAP.
 Moreover, our model does not take into effect the speculative execution.
 These two factors contribute to the over prediction, focus of the future research.